 The nucleus-independent chemical shift (NICS) criterion plays a significant role in evaluating (anti-)aromaticity.
 While readily accessible even for non-computational chemists, adding ghost atoms for multi-points NICS evaluations poses a significant challenge.
-In this note, I introduce py.Aroma, a freely available and open-source Python package designed specifically for analyzing (anti-)aromaticity.
+In this article, I introduce py.Aroma, a freely available and open-source Python package designed specifically for analyzing (anti-)aromaticity.
 Through its user-friendly graphical interface, py.Aroma simplifies and enhances aromaticity analyses by offering key features such as HOMA/HOMER index computation, Gaussian-type input file generation for diverse NICS calculations and corresponding output processing, NMR spectra plotting, and generating computational supporting information (SI) for scientific manuscripts.
-Additionally, pre-compiled executables for macOS and Windows are available at https://wongzit.github.io/program/pyaroma.
+Additionally, NICS⊥ is suggested for evaluating (anti-)aromaticity for non-planar or tilted rings.
+Pre-compiled executables for macOS and Windows are available at https://wongzit.github.io/program/pyaroma.
 Make facilitate accessibility for users lacking programming experience or time constraints.
-I believe py.Aroma will prove to be a valuable tool for the chemistry community.

 2023